-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core)
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)

 - 1.8.a.
-The program must provide access to outpatient infusion facilities.
-(Core) - 1.8.b.
-Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - 1.8.c.
-The program must have access to laboratories in order to perform testing specific to pediatric hematology-oncology.
-(Core) - 1.8.d.
-An adequate number and variety of both hematologic and oncologic patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
-(Core) - 1.8.e.
-A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program.
-(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available. ^(Core) - 1.8.b.
+The program must have access to laboratories in order to perform testing specific to pediatric rheumatology. ^(Core) - 1.8.c.
+An adequate number and variety of pediatric rheumatology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. ^(Core) - 1.8.d.
+A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program. ^(Core) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)